hotelcurtains/MA331-TA/installation/installation.md

 output: pdf_document
 ---
 ```

 This will make sure your document is exported to the right format and creates a proper header.
 When you finish your assignment, or if you want to check your output, click "Knit" to export your Rmd into PDF.

-[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/) makes a great case for using R Markdown for stats documents and acts as a great guide for the actual use of the format.
-The [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) assumes knowledge of LaTeX and Markdown and has more advanced information about installation and the inner workings of R Markdown.
+[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/) makes a great case for using R Markdown for stats documents and acts as a great guide for the actual use of the language.
+The [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) assumes knowledge of LaTeX and Markdown and has more advanced information about installation and the inner workings of the language.

 ### Installing different LaTeX dependencies